-- 8. Be able to answer the following: When will a stimulus become both a conditioned stimulus and a conditioned reinforcer via one pairing process?
-Answer: When the NS is paired with a stimulus that is both a US and an SR, or both a CS and an Sr. - 9.
-Back to Chance, 232,1. - A. State two things that zoo officials have done to try to make life better for captive animals. - B. What has been the effect of putting large balls and toys in the enclosures of animals?
-In other words, has that been effective? - 10.
+- 8. Back to Chance, 232,1. - A. State two things that zoo officials have done to try to make life better for captive animals. - B. What has been the effect of putting large balls and toys in the enclosures of animals?
+In other words, has that been effective? - 9.
 A. 232,2.
 What is the problem with most zoo enclosures, even if they are naturalistic?
 How does this differ from the life in the wild? - B. 233,0.
 Based on the material below, be able to explain behaviorally, what "the reason to be active" consists of.
 Also learn the diagram (be sure to include "species specific behaviors in your diagram).